SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 Once you've cloned the Permission set, you'll need to edit your custom permission set so it has the following new permissions:
 - Give read-access to all fields within the Summit Events object
 - Give read and create access to the Summit Events Fees object and assign read-access to all of the fields within the Summit Events Fees object.
-- Give read access to the Summit Events Question object and assign read-access to all fields within the Summit Events oObject.
+- Give read access to the Summit Events Question object and assign read-access to all fields within the Summit Events object.

 Congrats!
 At this point you should have a functioning Summit Events Package.